cerison/customer-data/README.md

------VALIDATION--------
+## VALIDATION--------
-     -submit buttons are disabled if input data are in invalid format -email in forms should be in correct format, if not error will pop out -date in search customers should be in correct format, if not error will pop out
+    - submit buttons are disabled if input data are in invalid format
+    - email in forms should be in correct format, if not error will pop out
+    - date in search customers should be in correct format, if not error will pop out